LanHuong142002/Memories-Vocabulary/react/practice-two/README.md

   - http://127.0.0.1:5173/ to see the website
   - http://localhost:6006 to see Storybook

-### Note

-- If you get errors about using pnpm to run Storybook
-- Try to add `node-linker=hoisted` to `.npmrc` file.
-After that remove all the storybook in project or clone and run project again

 ### Secrets

 - Create file .env has the same level as .env.example.
 After that, please contact me to get the key